 The Giant Schnauzer is a low shedding dog and is great for those who suffer from allergies.

 Are you an allergy sufferer?
 Don’t worry!
-The Giant Schnauzer is considered a hypoallergenic dog breed who isn’t a heavy shedder and doesn’t produce as much allergy inducing dander as many other double-coated dog breeds.
+The Giant Schnauzer has a double coat but is considered a hypoallergenic dog breed who isn’t a heavy shedder and doesn’t produce as much allergy inducing dander as many other double-coated dog breeds.

 With that being said, he does require routine brushing and grooming with the proper grooming tools.
-Just because he is considered hypoallergenic doesn’t mean he doesn’t shed a bit, and if loose hair gets caught in his undercoat it could lead to odar, tangles, hair loss, and even infection.
+Just because he is considered hypoallergenic doesn’t mean he doesn’t shed a bit, and if loose hair gets caught in his undercoat of the double coat it could lead to odar, tangles, hair loss, and even infection.

 The good news is that if you have read this far and you do plan on getting a Giant Schnauzer, chances are you are ready and willing to do what it takes to commit to this dog breed.